victorporof/Tilt/README.md

   new TiltChrome.UI.Default());
 ```

 The current mouse and keyboard implementation is in [TiltChromeController.js](https://github.com/victorporof/Tilt/blob/master/src/chrome/content/TiltChromeController.js).
 You can implement your own controller by creating a new object respecting a predefined interface.
-Each controller should have the `init`, `loop`, `resize` and `destroy` functions, and you can access the public delegate methods in the visualization by `this.visualization.publicMethod`.
+Each controller should have the `init`, `update`, `resize` and `destroy` functions, and you can access the public delegate methods in the visualization using `this.visualization`.
 Generally, you should need to handle only the following events:

 * `this.visualization.setTranslation(translation)`
 * `this.visualization.setRotation(quaternion)`